AMI-system/EntoInsights/README.md

 library(EntoInsights)
 ```

-For a more comprehensive description of the package functionality, users are encouraged to consult the vignette (HTML).
+For a more comprehensive description of the package functionality, users are encouraged to consult the vignette.